PatrickZhang-SWE/PatrickZhang/_posts/2024-12-27-2025-new-year-holiday-challenges.md

 ## Japanese Basic Grammar
 If I remember right, this will be the third time leaning Japanse basic grammar(N4~N5).
 Basically, everytime I leran the grammar, situation like this happens: forgeting what I learned before and getting impacitent.
 This time I want to add one more step to stop this: using Anki to do the reviews.

+## Last day review

+### Vim Learning

+I've read `Practical Vim` again but skipped the last two charpters and put most used command into Anki.
+Later, I'll continue to use Anki for reviewing and remembering.

+I spent sometime on studying lazyvim for neovim, which is pretty good.
+I plan to use this as my default IDE in the future.

+### Japanese Basic Grammar

+Didn't go through all of it but put the verbe conjugations into Anki for later reviewing.

+Overall, most of my time didn't spend on these two things but I can say I didn't waste this holiday.